 Illusionary Reversible Work: A Traditional Big Mistake

-It should be stated that often isothermal work as defined in terms of the expanding system parameters i.e
+It should be stated that often isothermal work is wrongly defined in terms of the expanding system parameters i.e

 for example see: